 Can Whey Protein Shakes Be Essential to Women for Weight Loss?

 When Whey Protein powder comes to mind, many think of bulked up, body building, muscle packed men.
 I know that's what I first thought.
-But me looking for new ways to amp up my diet and workout routine plus working in a GNC related store became curious one day and thought, well if this benefits a man's workout, why couldn't it benefit a woman's?
+But me looking for new ways to amp up my diet and workout routine plus working in a GNC related store, became curious one day and thought, well if this benefits a man's workout, why couldn't it benefit a woman's?
 So, I did a lot, and I mean A LOT of researching, and the results I found were interesting and also surprising.

 What is Whey Protein?

 Whey Protein is processed from milk and from there, turned into a powder form.
 It usually then has flavors added to the raw powder and gets fortified with minerals, vitamins, and some other additives.
 When finished and processed, you can then add it to any liquid, usually water or skim milk is more beneficial.
-The powder should have very little to none sugars, and low in carbohydrates.There are many different flavors of protein but most commonly vanilla and chocolate.
+The powder should have very little to no sugar, and should be low in carbohydrates.There are many different flavors of protein but most commonly vanilla and chocolate.
 There are also many different brands and types of protein.
 So how do you know which kind is right for you?

 "Less is better," the fewer the ingredients, the better it is for you.
 All you really need is the protein itself.
-Those products containing isolate is the best as it contains less lactose, so that your body absorbs it faster.
+Those products containing isolate is the best as it contains less lactose so that your body absorbs it faster.
 Meaning, your body will begin recovering and rebuilding new tissue sooner after a workout.

 You also need to evaluate what exactly your diet and fitness goals are and pick a protein to meet those needs.
 If trying to lose weight, then you need to pick a protein that has fewer calories, carbohydrates, and sugars.
 Meal replacement shakes may also help with that.
 If trying to bulk up however, which we women do not want to do, then powders higher in all those choices are the right pick.
-The ideal protein powder should also help with burning fat, so you need to look at the product's performance.
+The ideal protein powder should also help with burning fat, so you need to look at the products performance.
 You also need to look at a products ingredients to see just how much protein it packs, because the more the protein and less a filler, the more beneficial it is to you.
 That goes for protein bars as well.

 So, back to the question, is whey protein beneficial to women?